pocomane/brewed-in-the-apocalypse/bita.md

 scenarist may point it out to the players, asking if they are sure to continue, increasing the tension.
 If the player agrees and the result is a failure, the __Make the worst happen__ may be very very hard.
-Multiple harms, dying, quests forever closed, etc. Also the trade-off branch could be very bad.
+Multiple harms, dying, quests forever closed, etc. Also the twist branch could be very bad.

 ```
 Bob - Bart pulls out the guns...